hyperledger/indy-node/docs/requests.md

 Gets Claim Definition.

-- `did` (base58-encoded string):
+- `uuid` (base58-encoded string):

-    Target DID we get a Claim Def for (that is Issuer DID) as base58-encoded string for 16 or 32 bit DID value.
+    Claim Def's UUID as base58-encoded string for 16 or 32 bit DID value.
+It must be unique within the ledger.
-    It differs from `submitterDID` metadata field, where `submitterDID` is the DID of the sender (may not exist on ledger at all).
+    It differs from `submitterDid` metadata field, where `submitterDid` is the DID of the submitter.

-- `schemaRef` (string):

-    Sequence number of a Schema transaction the claim definition is created for.

-- `signatureType` (string):

-    Type of the claim definition (that is claim signature). `CL` (Camenisch-Lysyanskaya) is the only supported type now.
+    *Example*: `submitterDid` is a DID of the ClaimDef Issuer, and `uuid` is the Claim Def's UUID.

 *Request Example*:
 ```